Andrew-Velox/SDT/README.md

 # SDT
-This Repository is for my Phitron SDT's projects &amp; codes
+This repository is for Phitron's OOP and SDT's projects and code. 📀